BBai-Tips/bbai/docs/FORMATTER_IMPLEMENTATION_PLAN.md

 2. For each tool, create two formatter files:
    - `<toolName>.browser.tsx` for browser formatting
    - `<toolName>.console.ts` for console formatting
-3. Implement formatting functions in each file, using the existing `toolUseInputFormatter` and `toolRunResultFormatter` methods as a base.
+3. Implement formatting functions in each file, using the existing `formatToolUse` and `formatToolResult` methods as a base.
 4. Update the main tool files to remove formatting logic, keeping only the core functionality.
 5. Update the `LogEntryFormatterManager` to use the new formatter files.
 6. Update `logEntryFormatter.handlers.ts` to serve the correct formatter based on the client request.